Docker Images🔗

 with their respective version number.
 Additionally, there are images

-which are built from the master
+tagged with nightly which are built from the master branch.

-packages should be used with care, because
+Therefore the nightly packages should be used with care, because

 things might break in between.
 But they are useful for trying out